shubham1chawla/the-strategists-remastered/prediction/README.md

-# The Strategists - Analysis Model
+# The Strategists - Prediction Model
-This directory contains all the source files required to run the analysis on the exported game data.
+This directory contains all the source files required to run the win prediction on the previous played games data.

 ## Setup
 - Make sure you have `poetry` installed on your system.
 If not, use `pip install poetry` command.